 When to feed?

 You should feed your shrimp daily.
-It is recommended to feed them once a day and do not put in much food.
-Because they are small and they spend the entire day seeking and scavenging the foods.
+It is recommended to feed them once a day and not put in much food.
+Because they are small and they spend the entire day seeking and scavenging food.

 How much to feed?

 Crystal red shrimp is small.
 Because of that, you should provide the amount of food that can be finished in a few hours.
 As discussed earlier, this type of shrimp is very sensitive.
 So, do not let them overfeed.
 Remove uneaten foods, because they can deteriorate the water of the tank.

 Yes, they eat algae and you can feed them with algae.
 Because they are omnivores and they eat both plant matter and animal matter and also algae.

 Crystal red shrimps have the ability to breed every 6 weeks.